-How do you implement your strategy?
-Answer each of the following questions:

-- What are your key short- and longer-term action plans? - How do you deploy your action plans? - How do you ensure that financial and other resources are available to support the achievement of your action plans while you meet current obligations? - What are your key workforce plans to support your short- and longer-term strategic objectives and action plans?

-- What key performance measures or indicators do you use to track the achievement and effectiveness of your action plans? - For these key performance measures or indicators, what are your performance projections for your short- and longer-term planning horizons? - How do you establish and implement modified action plans if circumstances require a shift in plans and rapid execution of new plans?
+- b.
+Describe how your organization implements strategy, i.e. develops action plans, implements them, changes them if circumstances require, and measures progress.
+Answering the following questions may enhance your discussion. - What are your key short- and longer-term action plans? - How do you deploy your action plans? - What are your key workforce plans to support your short- and longer-term strategic objectives and action plans? - What key performance measures or indicators do you use to track the achievement and effectiveness of action plans? - For these key performance measures or indicators, what are your performance projections for your planning horizons?

-This Discussion Area is fundamentally about the KEY processes and methods used by an organization's leadership to convert high level strategic goals into actions where progress can be systematically monitored - changing strategy (agility) as needed based on information.
+This Discussion Area is fundamentally about the KEY processes and methods used by an organization's leadership to convert high level strategic goals into actions where progress can be systematically monitored - changing strategy as needed based on information.

 The methods and processes often found in this area integrate with the Plan-Do-Check-Act construct outlined in 2a.
 Use of Strategy Execution Team Charters, Gantt charts and other ways to demonstrate a systematic approach to execution of strategy are often described.
-Strategic Management Systems, which cause senior executives to actively review progress relative to strategic goals and make changes on a periodic basis, are often found in this Category.
-Additionally, how do you resource action plans - financial, human resources, and otherwise.
-Maturity Example: An organization has a strategic plan that needs to be executed as an approach in this Category.
-First, are the action items for each goal clear, with a person/team accountable?
-Second, is there a timeline with a specific activity, cost, etc.?
-Third, is the effort reviewed periodically - based on performance measures?
-Finally, how is the effort impacting other areas?
+Strategic Management Systems which cause senior executives to actively review progress relative to strategic goals and make changes on a periodic basis are often found in this Category.